aginnovationaustralia/emissions-calculators/examples/ts-client/README.md

 This example shows how to:
 - Install and import the emissions calculators package
+- Use both versioned imports (`/versions/3.0.0/`) and top-level aliases (`/calculators`, `/types`)
 - Create input data for beef emissions calculations
-- Call the `calculateEmissions` function
+- Call the `calculateBeef` function from different import paths
-- Display the results in a structured format
+- Compare results from different import methods

 ## Prerequisites